dhanush1109/Music_Reccommender/README.md

 4. Follow the instructions within the notebook to interpret the results and use the recommendation system.

 ### Dataset
-The project uses the Million Songs Dataset, which can be obtained from [source link].
+The project uses the Million Songs Dataset, which can be obtained from the github reposatary.
 The dataset is in CSV format and contains information about songs, artists, and user preferences.

 ### Files
 - "MillionSongs_Dataset_Recommendation.ipynb": Jupyter Notebook file containing the recommendation system code.
-- Additional data files (if any): [list any additional files used in the project]
+- Additional data files (Datasets) that are in the repository in compressed form.

 ### Credits
 This project was developed as part of [organization/institution name].
 Special thanks to [individuals/organizations] for their contributions and support.